FAQ’s for Employees

 The immediate impact

-The Coronavirus virus has temporarily enforced a shutdown of businesses in the UK.
+The Coronavirus virus has temporarily enforced shutdown of businesses in the UK.
 The government have to make major changes to the benefits system to support those who are unable to work.

-I’m an employee and I’ve been sent home
+I’m an employee and I’ve been sent home on furlough

 If you are an employee and your employer has told you they will pay you as usual, at least for the next few weeks.
 If you are in that position and you do not usually receive any benefits then at this time you will not need to make a claim.